LIPS-scheme/lips/REFERENCE.md

 ```
 (open-input-file filename)

-Function return new Input Port with given filename.
+Returns new Input Port with given filename.
 In Browser user need to
 provide global fs variable that is instance of FS interface.
 ```